 In addition to career and technical training, Alaska Job Corps also provides academic training, including basic reading and math.
-Courses in independent living, employability skills, and social skills are offered in order to help students transition into the workplace.
-We also have several academic programs to help our students achieve their full potential.
+There are also required courses for all students in consumer skills, communication skills, information technology, employability skills, civics, and wellness.
+All of these courses help students transition into the workplace.

 Driver's Education is available to all students needing a Alaska driver's license.
 The class combines behind-the-wheel driving time, in a center owned vehicle, and class time.
 Permits and licensing fees for students are paid for by the center.
 Arrangements for students to take the written and road examinations are also handled by the center.

 The Alaska Job Corps Center offers a college program where students can enroll in Advanced Career Training (ACT) and attend the Matanuska-Susitna College in Palmer.

 Page last updated:

 Tuesday, June 28, 2016